w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 Courses based on this module should:

 * explain the impact of involving people with disabilities to create more accessible designs
-* present strategies to consider when working with real people with disabilities
+* present strategies for involving real people with disabilities

 ## Learning Outcomes for Module